maciejbaba/mern-ecommerce/README.md

-## This will be ECommerce store built with MERN stack
+## This will be e-commerce store built with MERN stack